eranif/codelite/docs/docs/plugins/lsp.md

 brew install llvm
 ```

-On ARM-based macOS systems, `clangd` is located at: `/opt/homebrew/opt/llvm/bin/clangd`
+On ARM-based macOS systems, `clangd` is located at `/opt/homebrew/opt/llvm/bin/clangd`.

 ### ctagsd (C/C++)

 `ctagsd` is CodeLite's built-in code completion engine for C/C++ that implements the Language Server Protocol.
 It is automatically installed with CodeLite on all platforms.

 CodeLite pre-configures `ctagsd`, but it is disabled by default.
-To enable it:

-Navigate to **Plugins → Language Server → Settings**
+To enable it, navigate to **Plugins → Language Server → Settings**.

 ### Pyright (Python)

 **Prerequisites**

-- Node.js (any maintained LTS version) must be installed on your system.
+- Node.js (any maintained LTS version) must be installed on your system
-- `npm` (bundled with Node.js) must be available in your `PATH`.
+- `npm` (bundled with Node.js) must be available in your `PATH`

 **Installation**

 Install Pyright globally via npm:

 ```bash